 4.1.
-All projects have now completed and an evaluation of the SSF programme will be undertaken as referenced earlier in this report.
+All projects have now completed and an evaluation of the SSF programme will be undertaken as

 4.2.
 Two projects completed in December 2022 and a brief overview is included below.

 SECEN Creative Open Workspace Master Plan and Prospectus project